nrgow/nrgow.github.io/_posts/2025-07-03-spoken-language-entity-linking.markdown

 *Can we fix this?*

 What is to blame?
 Clearly, speech recognition has a problem.
 It's great if you can fix it.
-On the other hand, a sufficiently smart voice assistant really *should* be able to guess, _even from an severely distorted transcription_, what is really intended, as long as the distortion is not totally wild.
+On the other hand, a sufficiently smart voice assistant really *should* be able to guess, _even from a severely distorted transcription_, what is really intended, as long as the distortion is not totally wild.

 The following blogposts will demonstrate a simple system that can take such garbled transcriptions from speech recognition and offer more accurate alternatives.